Judy Nimtz: Littoral

 My art is a culmination of the experiences I’ve gathered from life and literature, places visited, dreamt of and imagined.
 I have always cherished the qualities of literature and the arts that allow me to explore beyond myself and beyond what I know.
 I strive to imbue my own work with similar traits.
 In each piece my challenge is to create a narrative whether out in nature, in an interior setting, or depicting a figure.
 My paintings are about possibilities. – Judy Nimtz

 The title of the exhibition, “Littoral” is Latin for: existing or taking place on or near the shore.
 Nimtz is inspired by the research and discovery of alternate origins of words, using Latin and Greek dictionaries, and multiple thesauri, which further enhance the action of the painting or the inner thoughts of the figure in her descriptive titles.

 Judy Nimtz was born in Taiwan and raised on the island of O’ahu in Hawai’i.
 After completion of her MFA in 2008 from Laguna College of Art and Design, Judy made Southern California her home.
 Nimtz has exhibited her work in several solo and group exhibitions in the Los Angeles area including a joint survey exhibition with Kenny Harris at The Santa Monica College Barrett Art Gallery, Santa Monica, CA (2012) and multiple Artist-In-Residencies in Siena and Tuscany, Italy (2011-2015).
 She has been exhibiting with KDR since 2010.

-For further information or photos, please contact Kimberly Clark at email@example.com.
+For additional information, please contact Kim Clark at email@example.com